natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/storage.md

 # Storage

+!!! reminder "Environment Variables"

+    We are going to use some environment variables in this tutorial.
+Please make sure you have set them correctly.
+    ```bash
+    # check if the environment variables are set if not set them
+    export NAMESPACE=<namespace>
+    echo $NAMESPACE
+    export URL=${NAMESPACE}.k8s.golog.ch
+    echo $URL
+    ```

 By default, data in containers is not persistent as was the case e.g. in [Database Connection](./database-connection.md).
 This means that data that was written in a container is lost as soon as it does not exist anymore.
 We want to prevent this from happening.
 One possible solution to this problem is to use persistent storage.

 ## Request storage